 Victory Institute trainee and trans activist Darla Cristina González is now an appointee at the Regional Government of Nariño, Colombia.
 Victory Institute and Caribe organized meetings with Darla, Victory Institute trainees, openly LGBTI elected officials from Colombia, and political parties to help the parties understand the importance of engaging LGBTI people and to support the Peace Agreement process in Colombia.

 Six openly LGBTI officials have been elected in Colombia, including Julián Bedoya, Colombia’s first gay mayor and Victory Institute trainee.

 Vote for Equality Campaigns were implemented during three different election cycles in 2014 and 2015.
 These online voter education and advocacy tools highlight how LGBTI issues are addressed by candidates running in the elections.

-Training workshops for campaign staff were organized in 10 cities across Colombia in 2014, and a guide to incorporate LGBTI issues into electoral programs was published.
+We’ve trained 104 leaders on political campaign techniques, including follow-up trainings for those trainees who progressed in their political careers.
+We also organized training workshops for campaign staff in 10 cities across Colombia in 2014, and a guide to incorporate LGBTI issues into electoral programs was published.